TSiu88/doctor-lookup/README.md

 ## Description

 _This site is the Week 6 Friday independent assignment for Epicodus' full time Intro to Programming and C#/React course.
-It is a site for a user to search for doctors in the city of Seattle by name or medical issue they are having using information from the [BetterDoctor API](https://developer.betterdoctor.com)._
+It is a site for a user to search for doctors in whatever city is inputted by name or medical issue they are having using information from the [BetterDoctor API](https://developer.betterdoctor.com) and a geocoder from [OpenCageData API](https://opencagedata.com)._

 _In this program a user will be able to search for doctors and receive their name, address, phone number, website, if they are accepting new patients, and a short bio on them.
-This program currently only shows the first 10 results or less, depending on how many search results were found and only shows the first practice site information if the doctor works at more than one practice site._
+This program currently only shows the first 10 results or less, depending on how many search results were found and only shows the first practice site information if the doctor works at more than one practice site.
+However it does search for doctors in different cities._

 ## Setup/Installation Requirements